wayfair-archive/awesome-learning/content/courses/Solid.md

 lessons:
 - link: "solid-part-1"
   title: SOLID Principles Part 1
   description: This lesson serves as an introduction to the SOLID Design Principles, going over when and how to implement them, in a multiple-choice quiz format.
-The tone is conversational: you will be guided towards why an answer is correct or incorrect as you select the different options.
+The tone is conversational- you will be guided towards why an answer is correct or incorrect as you select the different options.
 - link: "solid-part-2"
   title: SOLID Principles Part 2
   description: Put your new SOLID knowledge to the test as you rewrite principle-violating code so it is in line with the principles.